Quick Hits

 2. Professional imagery

 You can use a site such as Unsplash or Pexels as an easy way to build up imagery when you’re getting started.
-Eventually though, you’ll want original shots or graphics for your site to have an authentic and original feel that matches up with your business.
+Eventually, you’ll want original shots or graphics for your site to have an authentic and original feel that matches your business.
 So make sure you’ve got that in mind (and in the budget!) as your business evolves and grows.

 3. K.I.S.S.